ZackCipolletta/Mr.-Robogers-Neighborhood/README.md

 * Clone repository to your desktop
 * Navigate to the top level of the directory
-* open index.html in your browser.
+* Open index.html in your browser.

 ## Known Bugs